debezium/debezium-ui/README.md

 mvn clean install
 ```

-The UI part is an SPA application based on the React framework.
+The UI part is an single-page application (SPA) based on the React framework.
 It is packaged as JAR,
 whose contents are then exposed by the Quarkus-based backend application.

 ### Backend